DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "It cannot be..."

-To leader of Resistance Army, Kay responded with a nod.
+To leader of Resistance Army, Kai responded with a nod.

 "We'll attack demons hero."